RMNCLDYO/HTTParser/.github/CONTRIBUTING.md

-# Contributing to HTTParser
+# Contributing to the project!

-We welcome contributions to HTTParser!
+We welcome contributions!
 This document provides guidelines and instructions for contributing to this project.

 ## Getting Started